|

 Note: all elements except Token are enclosed in brackets.

-Of those, which needs brackets all except Follow have one-character type mark immediately after opening bracket.
+which needs brackets all except Follow have one-character type mark immediately after

 Elements which have several children should separate them with comma.